AIM Code School is proud to offer multiple payment options for students and employers.

 Step 1: Submit Interest Form

-To begin the process of becoming a partner firm, submit a short interest form and an Interface representative will contact you within 1-2 business days to discuss program details.
+To begin the process of becoming a partner firm, submit a short interest form and an AIM Code School representative will contact you within 1-2 business days to discuss program details.

 Step 2: Review Student Resumes

 Once accepted as a partner firm, you will receive student resumes to review.